Skip to content

 crowdcent list-challenges

-If you need to work with multiple challenges simultaneously, you can use either multiple client instances or override the default challenge.
+If you need to work with multiple challenges simultaneously, we recommend using multiple client instances.

 # Initialize clients for different challenges